-To put it as simply as possible, Robo Advisors use special algorithms to allocate and manage your investments.
-These algorithms can determine the best financial strategy for your account, and they allow Robo Advisors to operate more efficiently and at a far lesser cost than human financial planners.
+Robo-advisors use special algorithms to evaluate and manage your investment portfolios.
+These algorithms determine the best financial strategy for your account.
+They operate efficiently and at a far lower cost than human financial advisors.

 How do Robo Advisors Work?